bradmartin/cache-autocomplete/README.md

     listClass: string; /// css class to style the list
     itemClass: string; /// css class to style items in the list.
-    onItemSelect: Function; /// function to execute when an item is selected - returns the selected item object
+    onItemSelect: Function; /// function to execute when an item is selected - returns the selected item object }
-    onItemsSet: Function; /// function to execute when the items are set for the data list.
-}
 ```